ArinZBryan/A-Level-Notes/Computer Science/Fetch, Decode, Execute, Reset Cycle.md

 ![A diagram of a simple CPU performing the start of the fetch stage](./Images/FDER_cycle/basic_cpu_digram_fetch1.svg)

 2. Once the address of the instruction is on the address bus, the control unit instructs a **memory read** operation to allow the contents of the memory location to be transferred to the processor.
 The instruction that is stored at that address is transferred using the ***data bus*** from the main memory to the processor, and is saved in the ***Memory Data Register*** (MDR).
 Simultaneously, the contents of the PC are incremented, such that they hold the address of the next instruction to be executed.
-This only applies ofr completely sequential programs, where branch instructions may directly modify the PC to jump to the relevant section of code.
+This only applies or completely sequential programs, where branch instructions may directly modify the PC to jump to the relevant section of code.

 ![The instruction to be executed is fetched from the main memory to the MDR and PC is incremented by one](./Images/FDER_cycle/basic_cpu_digram_fetch2.svg)